sparkymat/argon/README.md

   class Report
     include Argon

-    def on_cancel
+    def on_cancel(action:)
-      # This is called from inside the lock, after the edge transitions.
+      # This is called from inside the lock, after the edge transitions, with the name of the action.
 If an exception is thrown here, the entire transition is rolled back
     end

-    def after_cancel
+    def after_cancel(action:)
-      # This is called after a successful transition
+      # This is called after a successful transition, with the action which actually succeeded
     end

     state_machine state: {